What Is The Best Dog Food for a Cavalier King Charles Spaniel?

 Best Dog Foods for Cavalier Puppies

 Small breed puppies like Cavaliers grow quickly from a young age.
 They typically reach adult size rather early.
 This means that they usually do best on a small breed puppy food that contains more calories than ordinary puppy foods.
 However, it’s still important that the calcium to phosphorus ratio be correct for small breeds.
 The recommended ratio should be about 1.2 parts calcium to 1 part phosphorus, though there is some slight room for variation such as 1.5:1.
 Most puppy foods should have a calcium to phosphorus ratio in this neighborhood.
 It’s also important that dog and puppy foods do not have an excess (or deficiency) of calcium since this can affect bone growth.
+As long as you’re feeding a food that is properly formulated, you should not add calcium to your Cavalier puppy’s diet.
+This means no added yogurt, kefir, milk, cottage cheese, or other calcium supplementation.
+Doing so can cause problems with bone growth and lead to problems later in life.

 Here are some of the puppy foods we like for Cavalier puppies.
 Note that an All Life Stage food can also be fed, as long as the nutrients are appropriate for your puppy.
+Do not feed a maintenance dog food to puppies.
+They do not have the necessary nutrients for growing puppies.

 Best Dog Foods for the Senior Cavalier King Charles Spaniel